axshaw/projectGreenhouse/README.md

 Dev enviroment
 ==============

-The repo comes with a vagrant config that will boot up 3 VMs.
-The VM enviroment contains a fake ardunio script that randomly generates data to seed the relay and dev db.
+The repo comes with a vagrant config that will boot up 1 VMs.
+The VM enviroment contains a pythonthat randomly generates data to seed the relay and dev db.

 [![Build Status](https://travis-ci.org/axshaw/projectGreenhouse.png)](https://travis-ci.org/axshaw/projectGreenhouse)